YoungNyamkondiwa/alx-system_engineering-devops/0x00-shell_basics/README.md

 "ls -la . .. /boot"  11.
 Lists script that lists all files in the current directory and the parent of the working directory and the /boot directory
-"file /tmp/iamafile "script that prints the type of the file named iamafile "ln -s /bin/ls __ls__ " A symbolic link to /bin/ls, named __ls__
+"file /tmp/iamafile "script that prints the type of the file named iamafile "ln -s /bin/ls __ls__ " A symbolic link to /bin/ls, named __ls__ "cp -u *html .." script that copies all the HTML files from the current working directory to the parent